ferreira-santos/ERP_PeakScore/README.md

 - ERP PeakScore expects English OS locale configurations: dot/point `.` as decimal separator, comma `,` as separator in CSV files.
 Certain locale settings use the comma as a decimal separator and semi-colon as separator for CSV files -- note that ERP PeakScore will not work with these settings.
 If your computer is configured with a non-english locale, you must manually define these settings to the English standard.

 ## About
-The `ERP PeakScore` program was developed by [Fernando Ferreira-Santos](http://ferreira-santos.eu) as an Open Source software ([CC0 3.0](https://github.com/ferreira-santos/ERP_PeakScore/blob/master/LICENSE)). **Citation information will be added here soon**.
+The `ERP PeakScore` program was developed by [Fernando Ferreira-Santos](http://ferreira-santos.eu) as an Open Source software licensed under the Creative Commons Attribution 3.0 Unported License([CC0 3.0](https://github.com/ferreira-santos/ERP_PeakScore/blob/master/LICENSE)).
 Any issues or bugs that arise while using the software may be reported [here](https://github.com/ferreira-santos/ERP_PeakScore/issues).

+APA style 6th edition citation:

+Ferreira-Santos, F. (2013).
+ERP PeakScore (Version 1.0) [Computer software].
+Porto: Laboratory of Neuropsychophysiology (University of Porto).
+Retrieved from https://github.com/ferreira-santos/ERP_PeakScore